-The Mouse, who has the cutest, expressive face I’ve seen, are the smallest of the lemurs, but the pygmy mouse lemur is the smallest primate in the world.
+The Mouse, which has the cutest, most expressive face I’ve seen, is the smallest of the lemurs, but the pygmy mouse lemur is the smallest primate in the world.
 Its head and body are less than two and a half inches (six centimeters) long, though its tail is a bit more than twice that length.

-The Golden-crowned - The fur of the Golden-Crowned Sifaka Lemur is a white or cream color.
-On top of the head though is a crown of gold which is where the name comes from.
+The Golden-crowned (pictured above)- The fur of the Golden-Crowned Sifaka Lemur is a white or cream color.
+On top of the head, though, is a crown of gold which is where the name comes from.
 They weigh about 7 ½ pounds as mature adults.
-They have a very long tail that they rely on for vertical leaping and for climbing. (pictured)
+They have a very long tail that they rely on for vertical leaping and climbing.